First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$

-In this work, we conduct first-principles calculations of La$_3$Ni$_2$O$_7$ to link the right-triangular superconducting region in the electronic phase diagram to structural variations and their effect on the low-energy dimer ($e_g$) subspace.
-We perform full-cell enthalpic optimizations to study the structural stability at zero temperature under varying hydrostatic pressure.
-Next, we examine how the pressure-driven crystal structure affects the electronic band structure and, in particular, the low-energy physics.
-To arrive at a quantitative statement, we derive the effective interactions in the dimer model by downfolding the optimized electronic structures using the constrained random phase approximation (cRPA) \cite{aryasetiawan_frequency-dependent_2004}.
-Our results furthermore provide a starting point for future studies exploring the pairing mechanism in bilayer La$_3$Ni$_2$O$_7$ via low-energy models constructed from first principles.
-Subsequent \textit{ab initio} molecular dynamics (AIMD) simulations allow us to explicitly include finite temperatures, offering insights into the structural phase diagram and the right-triangular shape of the superconducting dome.
-Finally, we investigate the effect of replacing all La with Ac, which provides a higher intrinsic chemical pressure.
+In this work, we conduct first-principles calculations of La$_3$Ni$_2$O$_7$ to uncover its structural phase diagram and reveal how the experimentally observed right-triangular superconducting region emerges from it.
+We first perform full-cell enthalpic optimisations under varying hydrostatic pressure to investigate the crystal structure at zero temperature and examine how the resulting distortions affect the electronic band structure, particularly the low-energy ($e_g$) subspace.
+To arrive at a quantitative statement, we derive effective interactions by downfolding the optimised electronic structures using the constrained random phase approximation (cRPA) \cite{aryasetiawan_frequency-dependent_2004}.
+Our results reveal a pressure-driven competition between, on the one hand, orbital localisation, reduced octahedral distortions, and overall band splitting, which enhance the interaction strengths, and, on the other hand, increased screening from the spacer La $5d_{x^{2}-y^{2}}$ bands, which dominates in the high-pressure limit.
+This interplay shapes the pressure dependence of the low-energy electronic correlations, which we find closely track the experimentally observed evolution of $T_\text{c}$.
+To investigate the important role of the \textit{A}-site cation in this competition between interaction-increasing effects and screening, we replace La with Ac, which lowers the critical pressure but also predicts a reduced $T_\text{c}$.
+Our effective parameters furthermore provide a starting point for future studies exploring the pairing mechanism in bilayer nickelates via first-principles models.
+Finally, this work presents, to our knowledge, the first \textit{ab initio} molecular dynamics (AIMD) simulations of La$_3$Ni$_2$O$_7$, explicitly capturing finite-temperature effects and providing new insights into the experimentally debated structural phase diagram, thereby further clarifying the origin of the right-triangular superconducting dome.